gonnavis/co-share/examples/content/counter.md

 export class CounterStore extends Store
 ```

-We create the class `CounterStore` and extend from the **Store**-class.
+We create the class `CounterStore` and extend it from the **Store**-class.
-As the counter must preserve some state we will use `zustand/vanilla` to persist the current number.
+As the counter must persist in a state, we will use `zustand/vanilla` to persist the current number.
 Therefore we add the attribute state to the `CounterStore`.

 ```typescript